tokuhirom/plenv/README.md

     ~~~

 5. Install [perl-build](https://github.com/tokuhirom/perl-build),
-   which provides an `plenv install` command that simplifies the
+   which provides a `plenv install` command that simplifies the
    process of installing new Perl versions.

     ~~~